-Eight (8) noise events were identified during this monitoring period for further investigation.
-One (1) event was associated with road traffic noise (i.e., a truck horn or airbrake) occurring along Cudgen Road.
-Seven (7) events did not correlate with any construction activities and are therefore assumed to be an unknown off-site source as they are not consistent with RTN.
+Twenty (20) noise events were identified during this monitoring period for further investigation.
+Eight (8) events were associated with road traffic noise (i.e., a truck horn or airbrake) occurring along Cudgen Road.
+Twelve (12) events did not correlate with any construction activities and are therefore assumed to be an unknown off-site source as they are not consistent with RTN.
 They are not judged to be noise events occurring on site, or within the boundary of the project.
 These events were dismissed from the analysis.